 BIG BOYS

-Big Boys is showing on Channel 4 Thursdays at 10 pm.
+Big Boys is showing on Channel 4 on Thursdays at 10 pm.
 Our live episode blog is updated every Friday morning.

 Jack, 19 (Dylan Llewellyn), is a dweeby, sheltered, closeted boy from Watford, trying to overcome grief after his dad’s passing and figure out what he wants.
 Meanwhile, Danny, 25 (Jon Pointing), is your typical loud and proud lads’ lad.
 Living in an ex-classroom shed on campus, the boys get thrown together by the enigmatic Jules (Katy Wix), the head of the SU who was once a student herself a decade ago and has just never, ever left.